lolkiraly2/AlphaFader-for-Aegisub/README.md

 # AlphaFader

-AlphaFader is Aegisub script that add a **fade effect** to selected lines using \alpha tag.
+AlphaFader is an Aegisub script that add a **fade effect** to selected lines using \alpha tag.
 Primarily used for Frame by Frame lines.

 Right now it has 3 options.